Veeam Environment Planning

 - Backup repository server: 1 CPU core and 1 GB of RAM per 5 currently used channels.

 These resources are recommended only if you use a dedicated backup repository for Veeam Plug-in backups.
-If you use the same backup repository for Veeam Plug-in backups and VM backups created by Veeam Backup & Replication or Veeam Agents, consider adding the mentioned above hardware resources based on usual load on your backup repository.
+If you use the same backup repository for Veeam Plug-in backups and backups created by Veeam Backup & Replication or Veeam Agents, consider adding the mentioned above hardware resources based on usual load on your backup repository.
 For details on hardware requirements for a backup repository, see the System Requirements section of the Veeam Backup & Replication User Guide.

 We recommend to contact your Veeam system engineer to optimize the channel settings and resource allocation.
 Also, consider the following: